For Prospective Field Partners

-ICFC seeks strategic opportunities for achieving lasting conservation gains, with good value in relation to costs and risk.
+ICFC seeks strategic opportunities for achieving lasting conservation gains, with good value in relation to cost and risk.

 We specialize in direct conservation action, rather than research or sustainable development projects with a conservation component.
 Our projects are based on existing science.
 Science is vital for conservation and existing conservation organizations and academic scientists are doing useful research.
-In general, though, conservation action lags behind the science needed to undertake it.
+In many cases, though, conservation action lags behind the science needed to undertake it.

 Conservation projects or actions must:

 - have biodiversity conservation at a primary goal, with a good chance of succeeding;

 - represent good value in relation to cost and risk

 - take human interests into consideration, especially those of local communities, and involve local communities as appropriate